-Alex Mayhew is a LIS PhD candidate in FIMS working with Dr Grant Campbell.
-His current project is creating a new cataloguing paradigm he calls Phylomemetics.
+Alex Mayhew holds an LIS PhD and MLIS from FIMS and Undergrad in the Philosophy focusing on Philosophy of Science and Bioethics from the University of Ottawa.
+He regularly servers as an instructor in FIMS.
+His doctoral dissertation was completed under the supervision of Dr Grant Campbell and saw the creation of a new cataloguing paradigm he calls Phylomemetics.
 A Phylomemetic Catalogue would allow users to create links between the catalogue records, adding meaningful connections.
 This paradigm draws inspiration from biological phylogenetics, the literature concept of tropes, and the cultural concept of memes.

 See Alex’s YouTube channel for recordings of his sample works.